-Laurie Ford, PhD has combined her education in Cognitive Psychology and Operations Research Engineering to design effective methods of change implementation and management for business, government, and association clients throughout the United States.
-She delivers seminars and workshops for national and regional conferences on organization change management, performance communication, and strategic change implementation.
-She is the co-author of articles that have appeared in the Academy of Management Review, Journal of Organizational Change Management, and the Journal of Applied Behavioral Analysis, Harvard Business Review, and Organizational Dynamics.
-She is also the co-author of the award winning book The Four Conversations: Daily Communication that Gets Results.
+Laurie Ford, PhD has combined her education in Cognitive Psychology and Operations Research Engineering to design effective methods of change implementation and management for business, government, and association organizations in the US and Europe.
+She and her husband, Professor Jeffrey Ford of The Ohio State University’s Fisher College of Business have co-authored articles in the Academy of Management Review, Journal of Organizational Change Management, and the Journal of Applied Behavioral Analysis, as well as Harvard Business Review, and Organizational Dynamics.
+They also co-authored the award-winning book The Four Conversations: Daily Communication that Gets Results.

 She has blended fundamental communication principles from her Social Sciences background with systems management principles of Engineering to provide a new and effective approach for organization change and management to:

 - Clarify the goals, measures and timelines for intended results and outcomes;

 - Establish performance networks of individuals and groups, both inside and outside of the organization by facilitating agreements for the delivery of resources and results to support goal accomplishment; and

 - Implement practices for tracking, reporting and updating results “scoreboards” by using productive communication methods in team meetings (see Management 1-2-3).

 This approach consistently shows 50-200% improvements in financial and operational measures for all kinds of “performance”, including efficiency, profitability, and the satisfaction of both customers and personnel.